Diegolusberg/android-guidelines/project_and_code_guidelines.md

 Split a large style file into other files.
 You don't need to have a single `styles.xml` file.
 Android SDK supports other files out of the box, there is nothing magical about the name styles, what matters are the XML tags `<style>` inside the file.
 Hence you can have files `styles.xml`, `styles_home.xml`, `styles_item_details.xml`, `styles_forms.xml`.
 Unlike resource directory names which carry some meaning for the build system, filenames in `res/values` can be arbitrary.

-We highly suggest a hierarchly naming convention, just like:
+We highly suggest a hierarchy naming convention, just like:

 ```xml
 <style name="Base.AppTheme" parent="@style/Theme.AppCompat.Light.NoActionBar">